flosse/scaleApp/README.markdown

 # scaleApp
 scaleApp is a tiny JavaScript framework for scalable One-Page-Applications.
 The framework allows you to easily create complex web applications.

 ## Demo

 You can try out the [sample application](http://www.scaleapp.org/demo/fast/) that is build on [scaleApp](http://www.scaleapp.org).
 Also have a look at the [source code](http://github.com/flosse/FAST).

-## Dependencies
+## Plugins

-At the moment only jQuery and the jQuery.hotkeys plugin are required.
-You can use scaleApp.full.min.js that already contains all required libraries.
+- MVC
+- Collection
+- dom
+- util

 ## Usage